jlklos/SSMTD/README.txt

 If adding or deleting files, make sure to include them in the next commit(git add *) Complete commit (git commit -m "Type a comment on the changes you made --<name>) Push that commit to the repo(git push)
-If the systems don't have internet, just reboot the Research Gateway vApp.
-Let me know if you have any questions!